 There are many advantages to having older parents, as I did.
 But one of the downsides is that you are unlikely to have a long acquaintance with any of your grandparents.
 At least two of my grandparents passed away before I was even born, and the other two lived pretty far away all my life, and I saw them only very infrequently.
-The grandparent I got to know best was my Ouma Lallie – my dad’s mom, who must already have been well into her 70s when I was born.
+The grandparent I got to know best was my Ouma Lallie – my dad’s mom, who was born in the late 1800s and must already have been well into her 70s by the time I was born.
 She had been quite adventurous in her youth, having gone to college to study to be a music teacher at a time when most women aspired to nothing more than keeping a clean house and raising children.
 But by the time I got to know her she was already getting a little frail and when she visited us she often took to her bed for the day, saying she was feeling poorly – but would eagerly devour a large helping of whatever meal we brought to her on a tray!
 When the family ate together and my father offered her a pre-meal drink, she would always refuse and express her disapproval of such frivolities.
 Instead, she insisted on drinking Appletiser.
 That is, until my father one day decided to pour her a whisky and soda instead of Appletiser, watering it down just enough so that the colour was almost indistinguishable.
 My brother and I were in on the joke and waited for the expected drama – but none ensued.
 Ouma quietly finished the drink and then announced to us all: “That was the best Appletiser I have ever tasted!”

 I often think of this story when I encounter a member of the ABC brigade – those who declare that they will drink “anything but Chardonnay”.
 “It’s too woody/fruity/alcoholic/rich/sweet blah blah blah” they say, before dismissing that section of the wine list in its entirety.
 “OK then, would you prefer a Chablis?”
 I often ask.
 “Oh yes – I love Chablis!” is often their answer.
 At which point I need to excuse myself to go and howl with laughter in the ladies’ room, because Chablis is made of 100% Chardonnay grapes.
 Unlike the New World where it is the norm to call your wine by the grape varieties it contains (a Cabernet/Shiraz blend; a Viognier; or indeed a Chardonnay), the Old World more often than not names its wines in such a way that you really have to read the fine print to see what grapes you are having.
 So yes, I’m sorry all you ABC fanatics – you’ve been quaffing Chardonnay every time that you order a bottle of Chablis!